Health 5 min read

 Northern Ireland's Healthcare Crisis: Half a Million on Waiting Lists as System Reaches Breaking Point

-The British Medical Association has identified chronic underfunding as the primary driver of the crisis.
-Waiting list initiative funding -- used to commission additional elective activity -- fell from an annual average of 19.6 million pounds between 2012 and 2017 to just 3.5 million pounds between 2018 and 2020.
-While it increased significantly in 2021-22, the BMA argues this cannot substitute for permanent capacity investment.
+Political deadlock at Stormont has compounded the problem significantly.
+The collapse of the devolved government left health policy in limbo for extended periods, preventing the implementation of necessary structural reforms.
+The British Medical Association has identified chronic underfunding as the primary driver of the crisis, noting that waiting list initiative funding fell from an annual average of £19.6 million between 2012 and 2017 to just £3.5 million between 2018 and 2020.

 What's Next